Cambodian–Spanish War: Background

-The three Iberians, now accompanied by Pantaleón Carnero and Antonio Machado, were captured and sent to Siam.
+The three Iberian adventurers, now accompanied by Pantaleón Carnero and Antonio Machado, were captured and sent to Siam.
 However, Veloso and Vargas convinced Naresuan to send them as emissaries to Manila, where they escaped, while Ruiz and the rest managed to seize the junk that carried them as prisoners.
 They all reunited in Manila, where they organized a military expedition.

 Conflict

-The first Spanish expedition arrived in 1596 in three ships under the command of Juan Juárez Gallinato, having 140 Spanish soldiers and some Philippine islanders and Japanese Christian mercenaries.
+The Iberian adventurers' attempts in the Philippines to gain support for a Cambodian expedition faced much skepticism and so took more than a year to organize.
+The first Spanish expedition arrived in Cambodia in 1596 in three ships under the command of Juan Juárez Gallinato, having 140 Spanish soldiers, mostly from New Spain, and Filipino and Japanese Christian mercenaries.
 Gallinato's ship was driven away by a storm, but the other two, commanded by Ruiz and Veloso, reached Cambodia, where they learned the throne had been taken by the king's former vassal Preah Ram I. The presence of the Iberians became troublesome after they clashed with and defeated a force of 2000 Chinese, and in view of the king's hostility, Veloso advised the expedition to assault his palace and capture him.
 The assault was unsuccessful, as the king died, and the expedition was forced to rejoin Gallinato and escape.
 Gallinato then ordered the fleet to search for allies in Laos, but their failure forced them away, and the expedition disbanded shortly after.

 In October of the same year, Ruiz and Veloso found an heir to Satha, his second son Barom Reachea II, who was supported by Laos.
 With their help, the young king invaded Cambodia and was enthroned in May 1597.
 The king granted the Iberians territorial rights over two provinces on the east and west sides of the Mekong River.
 Veloso later secured permission and funds to build a fort, but the situation was still unstable.
 In 1599, he commanded four ships from Manila but two of them were wrecked in a storm.
 The Malay Muslim admiral Laksamana, who opposed the Iberians, took advantage of the situation to provoke an attack on one of their men, Luis Ortiz.
 The Spaniards retaliated by attacking a Malay camp, but Malays, Chams and their allies attacked and slaughtered the Spaniards and Portuguese, including Diogo Veloso.
 Only a few Filipinos and one Spaniard survived the massacre.

-Because of its defeat, Spain's planned Christianization of Cambodia failed.
+Because of the defeat, the Spanish plan for the Christianization of Cambodia failed.
 Laksamana later had Barom Reachea II executed.
-Cambodia became dominated by the Thai in July 1599.
+Cambodia became dominated by the Siamese in July 1599.